- How to Back up and Restore the CSF Firewall Configuration

 CSF does not recommend the use of country-level blocks on any VPS or small server unless the CIDR range for the chosen country is very small.
 The use of a large-range country block on a small server or VPS could slow the server to the point that it becomes inaccessible.

-If you’re using a VPS or have any question as to whether your server has the resources to effectively implement a country-level block, you may find it more practical to allow or deny traffic by country code to specific ports, which we cover in Parts Three and Four.
+If you’re using a VPS server or have any question whether your server has the resources to effectively implement a country-level block, you may find it more practical to allow or deny traffic by country code to specific ports, which we cover in Parts Three and Four.

 - On the Firewall Configuration page, scroll down to the Country Code Lists and Settings section.